crpietschmann/portfolio/_posts/2008/2008-10-14-javascript-gem-null-coalescing-using-the-or-operator.markdown

 ---
 <!-- more -->

-I recently purchased <a href="https://amzn.to/2XtWRz6">JavaScript: The Good Parts by Douglas Crockford</a>, and I found this little gem on page 21, although he listed it in the section *Objects - Retrieval*.
+I recently purchased _JavaScript: The Good Parts by Douglas Crockford_, and I found this little gem on page 21, although he listed it in the section *Objects - Retrieval*.

-**It is possible to use Null Coalescing in JavaScript by using the `||` operator!**
+## It is possible to use Null Coalescing in JavaScript by using the `||` operator

 ```javascript
 // Note: only this code example is quoted from the book